 CHANGE THE STORY

 It’s easy to fall for the pessimistic track at first, since the story and emotions we are being fed are coming from the alarmist ancient brain.
-Brooding, analyzing, and replaying take the bait and reinforce the false story.
+Brooding, analyzing, and replaying makes us take the bait and reinforce the false story.
 If you already are prone to pessimistic thinking, setbacks can serve as evidence for what you already believed, that nothing is going to work out.
 University of Pennsylvania researcher and author Martin Seligman has written that, “The recipe for severe depression is preexisting pessimism meeting failure.”

 So what we tell ourselves about what happens to us is essential to counter the rumination that can lead to chronic stress, burnout, and depression.
 The sooner we can cut off the bogus story and supply another one—"I’ll do better next time," "Sometimes the bear eats you"—we prevent the false belief from sticking and amplifying itself into an ER visit.
 Find a phrase that represents a different story like “stay objective,” to keep your emotions out of it, and repeat it like a mantra after a stressful event goes off.